Best Online Poker Sites

 Watching enough televised poker, like on the World Poker Tour, you can start getting a feel for the poker terms that are most commonly used, but sometimes you’ll run into a term that makes you go “Huh?”.
 As with most industries or games though, these colorful terms are part of what makes a game inclusive and special to it’s players.
 Poker is no different at all and being able to shoot the breeze with poker lingo can be a pretty fun thing to do when you are familiar with it.

-So, to help out the novice poker players, here is a list of poker terms, supplied by the nice people over at Party Poker.
+So, to help out the novice poker players, here is a list of poker terms you are likely to hear while at the felt:

 The best performance you can give while playing poker.